floathub/sfh/README.md

 ### Installation

-You can grab the sfh script by clicking on the green "Clone or download" button on the [github page] (https://github.com/floathub/sfh).
-Once the sfh file is copied to a place where you can execute it, you need to make sure it is set as exectuable.
+You can grab the sfh script by clicking on the green "Clone or download" button on the [github page](https://github.com/floathub/sfh).
+Once the sfh file is copied to a place where you can execute it (probably on a Pi or other small, onboard computer), you need to make sure it is set as exectuable.
 On Linux/Mac/etc., you should be able to do this by typing:

 ```
 chmod a+x ./sfh